 Arrica Rose & The …’s: Let Alone Sea Review

 Sometimes it takes a gimmick to get people in.
 On Arrica Rose’s 3rd full-length, Let Alone Sea, it’s the closer.
-What starts out as a slow, hazy cover of the Buggle’s “Video Killed The Radio Star” morphs suddenly and seamlessly into Louie Armstrong’s “What A Wonderful World” and back.
+What starts as a slow, hazy cover of the Buggle’s “Video Killed The Radio Star” morphs suddenly and seamlessly into Louie Armstrong’s “What A Wonderful World” and back.
 A seemingly clever idea, but it’s not what the strengths of this record are about.

 Arrica Rose and the band have a lot going for themselves on Let Alone Sea.
 The band doesn’t need any gimmicky cover songs or anything to distinguish themselves; the power of Rose’s voice with the band when they’re at their hazy best is all they need.
 The record sometimes strays, but Let Alone Sea is a good stepping stone for a band ready to make a bigger step.